How to Test an App With Testflight

 • Invite a diverse group of testers to help you identify issues that may not have been caught otherwise, such as device-specific issues or problems with non-native languages.

 • Make sure to respond to feedback and bug reports from testers in a timely manner.
-This will help to build trust and ensure that your testers remain engaged throughout the testing process.
+This will help to build trust and ensure that your testers feel valued.

 • Segment your data – Segmenting your data can help you gain a deeper understanding of how different user groups are interacting with your app.
 For example, you can segment your data by device type, location, or user type to gain insights into how different users are experiencing your app.